vapor-ware/synse-docs/docs/sdk/user/configuration.device.md

 #### Alias

-An [alias]() which can be used to reference the device in place of the generated device ID.
+An [alias](concepts.md#device-aliases) which can be used to reference the device in place of the generated device ID.
 The alias should be human-readable.
-It can either be a pre-defined string, or a go template which will be rendered by the SDK.
+It can either be a pre-defined string, or a Go template which will be rendered by the SDK.

 ***Name***